Queer theology

 Queer theology is a theological method that has developed out of the philosophical approach of queer theory, built upon scholars such as Marcella Althaus-Reid, Michel Foucault, Gayle Rubin, Eve Kosofsky Sedgwick, and Judith Butler.
 Queer theology begins with the assumption that gender variance and queer desire have always been present in human history, including faith traditions and their sacred texts such as the Jewish Scriptures and the Bible.
-It was at one time separated into two separate theologies; gay theology and lesbian theology.
-Later, the two would merge and expand to become the more inclusive term of queer theology.
+It was at one time separated into two separate theologies: gay theology and lesbian theology.
+Later, the two theologies would merge and expand to become the more general method of queer theology.

 Terminology

 The term queer can be understood within queer theory as encompassing one of three meanings: as an umbrella term, as transgressive action, and as erasing boundaries.
 Its use has become more popular in social settings for personal identification and in academic settings leading to the creation of programs such as the Center for LGBTQ and Gender Studies in Religion, a program created in 1996 at Pacific School of Religion.
 Building upon these three meanings of queer, queer theology can be understood as: